 Business must remain profitable even when products are stored for a period of time.
 Students explore tools for profitability in warehousing, such as management, analytical techniques, productivity control and operations.

 Numerous job titles exist within the field of logistics, such as production planner, logistician, integrated logistics support planner and logistics team lead.
-According to O*Net Online (http://online.onetcenter.org/), the United States had 130,000 logisticians employed in 2014.
+According to O*Net Online (http://online.onetcenter.org/), the United States had 175,000 logisticians employed in 2018.
 The top industries for logistic professionals that year were government and manufacturing.
-A slower than average growth of 2-4% was anticipated in logistics between 2014 and 2024.
-In 2015, the median annual wage was reported as $74,260.
+A slower than average growth of 4-6% is anticipated in logistics between 2018 and 2028.
+In 2018, the median annual wage was reported as $74,600.

 Graduate certificates are available online for professionals who are interested in increasing their viability and earning power.
 Other options include earning a master's or doctoral degree, such as an online Master of Arts in Global Logistics.